Skip to main content Skip to navigation

 Biography

 Joss Allen can be found in the garden, amongst the weeds and compost heaps.
-He is an artworker and amateur gardener interested in how art influences ecological ways of being and practices of care towards more-than-human worlds.
+He is an artworker and researcher interested in how art influences ecological ways of being and practices of care in more-than-human worlds.
 Joss's work has been influenced by his time as a support worker for adults with autism, a labourer on an organic farm and a refuse collector, among others.
 Between 2017 and 2020, they were the project coordinator for the Town is the Garden, a three-year creative community food-growing project run by Deveron Projects.
 Recently, he was co-artistic director of ATLAS Arts with Yvonne Billimore.

 Supervisor(s)